 When using acrylic for projects, it’s common for customers to need to cut their own acrylic sheets at home.
 Maybe they bought their sheet of plexiglass acrylic in the wrong size, the right size wasn’t available when they purchased the plastic, or they’re just trying to reuse and repurpose an acrylic sheet for a DIY project.
 There are a lot of reasons to cut acrylic, but there are special considerations to be made before cutting acrylic.

-Continue reading How Should I Cut Acrylic Plastic?
+Continue reading How Do You Cut Plexiglass Acrylic Plastic?